 -

 This resonated with me, since I’ve long felt that agile is no longer where I want to be.
-As much as I still believe in the original premise of agile and like teaching people how to think about undeterministic processes, most companies these days are looking for improvement without doing any meaningful change."
+As much as I still believe in the original premise of agile and like teaching people how to think about undeterministic processes, most companies these days are looking for improvement without doing any meaningful change.
+Perhaps I shouldn’t be surprised as fifteen years ago agile was still an early adopter business, these days we’re dealing with the late majority and laggards trying to adopt some version of “scaled” agile.

 In order to bring some order to the chaos, Swedish state television, the only one allowed at the time, decided to do a televised concert with what’s now punk legends Ebba Grön.

-While the kids ran a mosh pit on the floor, older people were seated in stands behind."
+While the kids ran a mosh pit on the floor, older people were seated in stands behind.
+When the music was over a journalist asked the older people, “So, what did you think of this”.
+It was a weird time.

-"I published a new blog post today over at Valtech Labs in Swedish about the difference between the swedish words “agile” and “nimble” (lättrörlig).
+2012-01-11 "I published a new blog post today over at Valtech Labs in Swedish about the difference between the swedish words “agile” and “nimble” (lättrörlig).
 In short, while they once meant the same thing, agile has lost a lot of its meaning.
-Instead of trying to change things back, we should let agile mean whatever people think it means, and use a more descriptive word, like nimble, to describe the process we once called agile."
+Instead of trying to change things back, we should let agile mean whatever people think it means, and use a more descriptive word, like nimble, to describe the process we once called agile.
+Which of course means XP :).

-Later today at 18:00 I will give my talk on Taylorism and Mass Production at Oslo XP Meetup."
+Later today at 18:00 I will give my talk on Taylorism and Mass Production at Oslo XP Meetup.
+Hope to see you there.

 We had a very good discussion, and these are the notes we managed to gather, in the order they were discussed: